rossaddison/yii2-h2h-core/md/faq/detailedinstallation.md

 This command will use the migration paths contained in **console**/config/main.php.
 There are currently 4 paths sjaakp/pluto,   frontend/migrations, paypal, and auth.
 Although the migration generator Gii created these migrations from tables, they have been namespaced ("pathed") ie. the word **Namespace** has been manually inserted at the top of the migration file generated and placed in the relevant folder on that **path/namespace** after Gii generated the migration file from the developer's table.
 [Back](/md/faq/faqs.md)

-**Installation Steps for subsequent manager databases 'db1','db2' and not admin database 'db'**

-1. Linux via eg. Putty for your **subsequent** databases:

-       php yii migrate-db1

-1. If on your localhost on windows:

-       yii migrate-db1

-1. Repeat this process up until the 10th database if you intend to share your site to up to 10 companies.
-As you have probably noticed all 10 commands are contained in **console**/config/main.php under the controllerMap.
-[Back](/md/faq/faqs.md)

 1. In order to sign up your first user, you will have to make sure that **'fencemode'** is switched off.
 The fencemode setting under frontend/config/main.php can be set to a **boolean** or to a **string**.
 It is currently set to a string.
 By default the Fence Mode role has not been assigned the **'User can Login but not Signup - Fence Mode On'** permission.
 So the first guest can signup and acquire the admin role.
 [Back](/md/faq/faqs.md)

 **frontend/config/main.php**